Robert Henderson (Royal Navy officer): Military career

 Henderson was born in 1778, the son of prominent naval officer Captain William Henderson of Aberdeen, an important landowner in Forfarshire.
 Educated at Marischal College, Henderson followed his father into the British Royal Navy in 1792 as a midshipman in HMS Southampton shortly before the outbreak of the French Revolutionary Wars.
 Serving during the war, Henderson became a lieutenant in 1799 aboard the sloop HMS Osprey and was still aboard her during the successful invasion of Saint Lucia in 1803.
 Later in the year, Osprey attacked a schooner off Trinidad and Henderson, who led the boarding party, was very seriously wounded.
 The following year, still on Osprey, Henderson led another boarding party that captured the French privateer Resource off Trinidad.
 For this service, Henderson was awarded a sword by the Lloyd's Patriotic Fund of London and moved to the ship of the line HMS Centaur.

-Centaur was part of the fleet that captured the Dutch colony of Surinam in 1804, Henderson leading a landing party that was caught in an explosion at one of the forts defending the colony and was so badly wounded that he was expected to die.
+Centaur was part of the fleet that captured the Dutch colony of Surinam in 1804, Henderson was leading a landing party that was caught in an explosion at one of the forts defending the colony and was so badly wounded that he was expected to die.
 For his services in this engagement, Henderson was promoted to commander and awarded a pension.
 Despite his wounds, Henderson returned to service and was promoted to post captain in 1805.
 From 1805 to 1806 he was in charge of HMS Pheasant.

 In 1810 he took command of the newly captured frigate HMS Nereide at Rodriguez and formed part of the fleet that supported the Invasion of Île de France, which was successfully concluded on 3 December 1810.
 Henderson retired at the end of the war to his native Aberdeen but remained on the naval retired list, obtaining promotion to rear-admiral on 28 June 1838.
 He died in January 1843 aged 65.